gamesbook/protograf/docs/source/core_shapes.rst

       - *width* and *height* - intervals between the centre of the dots in the x- and y-directions respectively
       - *dot_point* is set to be smaller than the default of ``3``
-      - *stroke* color of ``darkgrey`` is a lighter shade than the default black
+      - *stroke* color - ``darkgrey`` is a lighter shade than the default black
-      - *offset_y* moves the start of the grid slightly downwards by 1/4 of a cm
+      - *offset_y* moves the start of the grid slightly downwards by 1/4 cm

       ..
 HINT::

          For a notebook page for *actual* use, you could consider setting the page color.

+         To change the page color, set the *fill* property of the ``Create()`` command.

          A color like ``"cornsilk"`` might provide a suitable backdrop for the light grey of the grid.

-         To change the page color, set the *fill* property of the ``Create()`` command.
 ===== ======